pulumi/docs/content/blog/from-cdk-pulumi-evolution-of-sst/index.md

 ### Does SST use mostly Terraform or Pulumi?

 SST leverages Pulumi behind the scenes for its providers and deployment engine while also bridging Terraform providers through Pulumi.
-It only depends on the open-source components of both Pulumi and Terraform.

 ### How does SST make money?